|African Women in Cinema Collection|

 Until 1996, I refused to go to festivals, I stayed to myself.
 People can watch my film and need not have me around.
 Because I have always felt that a film belongs to the public.
 It is a bit anguishing for me to be here.
 One need not explain her conceptualization, her process.
 The film—either one likes it or not.
 The story—you like it or you don’t.

-Translations of the video clips from French to English by Beti Ellerson
+Translations of the video clips from French by Beti Ellerson